EccentricSavage/Memories-Website-Project/README.md

 Currently, the adding of memories as well as the editing, deleting and liking is functional.
 The website is mobile responsive.
-Still a work in progress; more functionality to be added, such as a userbase.
+More functionality can be added; such as a user base.